KathiSa/climateindoorsimulation/ProgramStart.md

 (Author: Sophia Weißenberger)
 # Start Program with Windows

-To start the program you have a few different options:
+To start the program you have two different options:
-   * start everything at once
+   * start everything at the same time (both frontend and backend)
    * start frontend and backend seperately

-You can find a step by step guide including pictures below!
+You can find a step by step guide including pictures below.

-## Simple guide for starting everything at once
+## Simple guide for starting everything at the same time

-Open a command window and navigate into you project folder.
+Open a command window and navigate into your project folder.

 Execute the following: